TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal Specifications.md

 ## Specific Implications - Dow

 Explain the implications of solving the problem for the customer.
 After reading this section, the reader should understand the tangible benefits and the worthiness of the proposed work.
+The implications of solving this problem is faster heating, more precise temperature control, and improved safety.

 ## Broader Implications, Ethics, and Responsibility as Engineers - Dow